-We will reduce health inequalities by focussing on individuals and communities in Derbyshire who have poorer health or who have difficulty accessing services.
+As outlined by Marmot in 'Fair Society, Healthy Lives', tackling inequalities requires that actions are delivered on a universal basis but with a scale and intensity that is matched to the level of need.
+We will reduce health inequalities by focussing proportionately more effort on individuals and communities in Derbyshire who have poorer health or who have difficulty accessing services.
 This includes people living in deprived communities, people on low incomes, and vulnerable or disadvantaged groups.